-- decreased demand for our product candidates;

-- injury to our reputation;

-- withdrawal of clinical trial participants;

-- costs of related litigation;

-- initiation of investigations by regulators;

-- substantial monetary awards to patients or other claimants;

-- distraction of management's attention from our primary business;

-- product recalls;

-- loss of revenue; and

-• the inability to commercialize our product candidates.
+- decreased demand for our product candidates; - injury to our reputation; - withdrawal of clinical trial participants; - costs of related litigation; - initiation of investigations by regulators; - substantial monetary awards to patients or other claimants; - distraction of management's attention from our primary business; - product recalls; - loss of revenue; and - the inability to commercialize our product candidates.

-We have clinical trial liability insurance with a \$5,000,000 aggregate limit for up to 60 patients participating at the same time in our clinical trials.
+We have clinical trial liability insurance with a \$5,000,000 aggregate limit.
 We intend to expand our insurance coverage to include the sale of commercial products if marketing approval is obtained for our product candidates.
 Our current insurance coverage may prove insufficient to cover any liability claims brought against us.
-In addition, because of the increasing costs of insurance coverage, we may not be able to maintain insurance coverage at a reasonable cost or obtain insurance coverage that will be adequate to satisfy any liability that may arise.
+In addition, because of the increasing costs of insurance coverage, we may not be able to maintain insurance coverage at a reasonable cost or obtain insurance coverage that will be adequate to satisfy liabilities that may arise.